MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/secrets-store-csi-driver.md

 ## Create an identity on Azure

 Use a Service Principal to access the Azure Key Vault instance that was created in the previous step.
-You should take note of the outputs of the following commands as the Client Secret and Client ID will be used in the next steps.
+You should take note of the outputs when running the following commands as both the Client Secret and Client ID will be used in the next steps.

 The following command provides the Client Secret: